 Customer Churn Prediction

-Churn prediction is a common use case in the machine learning domain.
-Churn means “leaving the company”.
-It is very critical for a business to have an idea about why and when customers are likely to churn.
+Churn prediction is a common task for machine learning models.
+Companies use churn models to determine the likelihood of customer's “leaving”.
+Identifying if and when customers are may churn is extremely valuable.
 Having a robust and accurate churn prediction model helps businesses to take action to prevent customers from leaving the company.
-Machine learning models have proved to be effective in detecting churn.
-However, if left unattended, the performance of churn models can degrade over time leading to losing customers.
+However, like any ML model, if left unattended, these models can degrade over time leading to customer loss.

-The Fiddler AI Observability platform provides a variety of tools that can be used to monitor, explain, analyze, and improve the performance of your machine learning-based churn model.
+The Fiddler AI Observability platform provides a variety of tools that can be used to monitor, explain, analyze, and improve the performance of your ML model.

-Refer to the colab notebook to learn how to -
+Refer to this quickstart guide to learn how to

 2. Publish events on the Fiddler platform